DanioHans/Shadows-of-the-Eternal-Night/Shadows of Eternal Night/Npcs/Velaris/Caer Hollow/Magister-Auditor Cael Reno.md

 ## 🧑 Profile

-Cael Rynel is a **methodical and articulate** magistrate, trained in both **legal precedent** and **arcanum ethics**.
+Cael Reno is a **methodical and articulate** magistrate, trained in both **legal precedent** and **arcanum ethics**.
 While not unkind, he is meticulous to a fault and dislikes deviations from established protocol.
 He values decorum and recordkeeping more than intuition or “gut feeling.”

 ### Appearance
 - Early 40s, pale skin, neatly kept dark hair with a silver streak